kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 The problem here is if its possible and at what cost to migrate the MD's, while thinking about KubeOne as well.
 We could eventually dynamically set the kubeconfig of the cluster where the machine-controller watches for MachineDeployments, and set it to the seed-cluster in case of KKP.
-But then, as MachineDeployments are cluster-scoped we will need additional cluster info label or something on them.

 Another issue could be that cluster users won't have direct kubectl access to MD's anymore, at least until we start supporting it somewhere in the future.
 But they can use the KKP API.